CrossTheRoadElec/Phoenix5-Documentation/source/ch11_BringUpPigeon.rst

 .. image:: img/pigeon-lv-1.png

-Confirm that the output matches the self-test results.
+Confirm that the output matches the Self-test Snapshot results.

 If using LabVIEW plotter or SmartDash plotting, send the Yaw value into the plotted channel.
 Then confirm Yaw value provides a smooth curve while robot is rotated by hand.